Quantum loop groups and shuffle algebras via Lyndon words: Introduction

 where $(\cdot, \cdot)$ denotes the scalar product corresponding to the root system of type $\fg$.
 As in the Lie algebra case, we conclude that the $q$-deformed root vectors can be defined (up to scalar multiple) as iterated $q$-commutators of $e_i = e_{\alpha_i}$ (with $i\in I$), using the combinatorics of the root system and the chosen convex order on $\Delta^+$.

 There is a well-known incarnation of $\uup$ due to Green~\cite{G}, Rosso~\cite{R1}, and Schauenburg~\cite{S} in terms of quantum shuffles:

-where the right-hand side is endowed with the quantum shuffle product (Definition~\ref{def:shuf finite}).
-As shown by Lalonde-Ram in~\cite{LR}, there is a one-to-one correspondence between positive roots and so-called \underline{standard Lyndon} (or Shirshov) words in the alphabet $I$ (these notions will be recalled in Subsections~\ref{sub:finite words} - \ref{sub:standard words}):
+where the right-hand side is endowed with the quantum shuffle product (see Definition~\ref{def:shuf finite}).
+As shown by Lalonde-Ram in~\cite{LR}, there is a one-to-one correspondence between positive roots and \underline{standard Lyndon} (or Shirshov) words in the alphabet~$I$:

-Here, the notion of standard Lyndon words intrinsically uses the lexicographical ordering of words, given by a fixed total order of the indexing set $I$ of simple roots, thus (1.10) induces a total order on the positive roots:
+To this end, we recall that a word in an ordered finite alphabet $I$ is called \emph{Lyndon} if it is lexicographically smaller than all of its cyclic permutations (see Definition~\ref{def:lyndon}).
+These words naturally give rise to a basis of the free Lie algebra generated by the alphabet $I$ through the standard bracketing (cf.~\eqref{eqn:bracketing lyndon}).
+In \cite{LR}, a Gr\"{o}bner basis type approach was used to combinatorially describe a subset of all Lyndon words, called \emph{standard Lyndon} words, that gives rise to a basis of a Lie algebra generated by $I$ (see Definition~\ref{def:standard}(b)).
+Thus, in the context of~\eqref{eqn:1-to-1 intro}, the notion of standard Lyndon words intrinsically depends on a fixed total order of the indexing set $I$ of simple roots.
+Furthermore,~\eqref{eqn:1-to-1 intro} gives rise to a total order on the positive roots:

 It was shown in~\cite{R2}, see~\cite[Proposition 26]{L}, that this total order is convex, and hence can be applied to obtain root vectors $e_\alpha \in \uup$ for any positive root $\alpha$, as in~\eqref{eqn:comm intro 2}.
 Moreover, \cite{L} shows that the root vector $e_\alpha$ is uniquely characterized (up to a scalar multiple) by the property that $\Phi(e_\alpha)$ is an element of $\text{Im }\Phi$ whose leading order term $[i_1 \dots i_k]$ (in the lexicographic order) is precisely $\ell(\alpha)$.
 We would also like to mention \cite{CHW} which contains alternative proofs of some of the results of~\cite{L}, particularly leading into a generalization to quantum supergroups.